If you’re like most people, you probably have a strong aversion to long flights – and who can blame you.

 Repeated long flights could increase your radiation exposure that increases the risk of some type of cancer later in life.

-What is the Shortest Flight in the World?
+The Shortest Flight in the World

 The world’s shortest flight run by a scheduled airline service is between Westray and Papa Westray in Scotland.